kgribov/DotaPlatform/README.md

 # DotaPlatform
-A project, which will change the world
+This project will change the world